 MEDICAL & TRAVEL INSURANCE

-BBYO Passport program fees include basic medical insurance that covers treatment and medication; however, it will not cover any pre-existing medical conditions.
-This means that the policy covers treatment for issues such as a stomach bug, broken limb, or dehydration, without any out-of-pocket expenses or paperwork.
+Program costs in Israel include basic medical insurance that covers treatment and medication; however, it will not cover pre-existing medical conditions or self-induced injuries.
+This means that the policy covers treatment for issues such as a stomach bug, an incidental broken limb, dehydration, etc. without out-of-pocket expenses or paperwork.
 The policy does not cover any medical conditions for which a teen is already being treated for or treatment that has been received in the past.
 This exclusion rule also applies to all psychological care.
-For this reason, teens are required to come on the program with their own medical insurance policy, which includes coverage for short-term travel abroad.
+For this reason, teens are required to travel with their own medical insurance policy, which includes coverage for short-term travel abroad.
 In the event that a teen needs to be treated for a pre-existing condition during the program, the parents of the teen will be solely responsible for any associated costs.

 NOTE: Review a summary of our medical insurance terms.

-All teens are encouraged to sign-up for a travel insurance policy to protect their investment and plan for the unexpected.
-We have partnered with Travel Insured International to provide a discounted group travel insurance option.
+Families are encouraged to sign-up for a travel insurance policy to protect their investment and plan for the unexpected.
+We have partnered with Travel Insured International to provide a discounted group travel insurance option for students.
 The cost of the travel protection plan is based on the total cost of the program and other domestic travel expenses.
-Plan coverage information is available through our general resources- insurance webpage.
-Insurance can be purchased in your registration account.
-Policies may be purchased up until the date you make full payment for the program.
+Review travel insurance policy coverage and costs in advance.
+The policy is selected within your registration account and may be purchased up until the date you make full payment for the program.